rliang/nvim-pygtk3/README.md

 PyGTK3 frontend to Neovim with some visual GUI elements.

+* Provides GTK's clipboard (no need for xclip/xsel)
 * Buffer list on header bar
 * Tab list
 * Applies GTK's light/dark themes according to `&bg`